-The accounting officer must -
+The Accounting Officer must -

-- a) at least annually review the implementation of this policy; and - b) When the accounting officer considers it necessary, submit proposals for the amendment of this policy to the Greater Tzaneen Municipal Council; - c) When amending this supply chain management policy: - (i) the need for uniformity in supply chain practices, procedures and forms between organs of state in all spheres, particularly to promote accessibility of supply chain management systems for small businesses must be taken into account. - (ii) The accounting officer must report any deviation from the guideline standard to the National Treasury and the relevant provincial treasury.
+- a) at least annually review the implementation of this policy; and - b) When the Accounting Officer considers it necessary, submit proposals for the amendment of this policy to the Greater Tzaneen Municipal Council. - c) When amending this supply chain management policy: - (i) the need for uniformity in supply chain practices, procedures and forms between the municipality in all spheres, particularly to promote accessibility of supply chain management systems for small businesses must be taken into account.

+(ii) The Accounting Officer must report any deviation from the guideline standard to the National Treasury and the relevant provincial treasury.